 Smoked Curry Chicken

 Soak them in the brine for 2 to 4 hours.
 They’ll be saltier when brined longer, and they’ll have a little more taste of the seasonings.
 After brining, let the chicken air dry on a rack before they go into the smoker.
-You’ll get better smoke flavor if the chicken’s dry.
+You’ll get better smoke flavour if the chicken’s dry.

 Place the chicken in your preheated Bradley smoker, which is running at 220°F. I use hickory and apple, placed every other Bisquette, but you can use your favorite.
 Just keep the smoke on the light side.
 Chicken is delicate and doesn’t need to smoke as long as other meats.